A walk suitable for all ages! Enjoy the beautiful views and windy roads from Mount Fløyen down to the city center.

-If steep climbs are not for you, you can take the Fløibanen funicular up to the top, and walk down to central Bergen, as easy as that.
-A very popular walk suitable for people of all ages, this takes around 1 hour (or less if you are a fast walker).
-Needless to say, you can walk up to Fløyen too — it just takes a bit longer.
+If steep climbs are not for you, you can take the Fløibanen funicular up to the top and walk down to central Bergen.
+This is a popular walk suitable for people of all ages, and it takes around 1 hour (or less if you are a fast walker).
+Needless to say, you can walk up to Fløyen too - it just takes a bit longer.

-If you have a stroller or buggy, or young children, it’s no problem — you’ll easily get a place for the buggy on the Fløibanen, and the walk down to Bergen centre is child’s play.
+If you have a stroller or buggy, or young children, it’s no problem - you’ll easily get a place for the buggy on the Fløibanen, and then walk down to Bergen city centre.

-On this walk you will have a golden opportunity to take great photographs, due to the fantastic view over the city and its charming old wooden buildings.
+On this walk you will have a golden opportunity to take great pictures of fantastic views and charming old wooden buildings.

-The route winds its way down from the mountain with many twists and turns, but it’s very easy to find your way.
-On your way down, make sure you leave plenty of time to relax on one of the many benches along the route.
+The route winds its way down from the mountain with many twists and turns, but it is easy to find your way.
+On your way down, make sure you leave plenty of time to relax on one of the many benches along the way.
 They are placed so that you can really take in the great view.

-When you are almost at the bottom, you’ll set eyes on the lovely Skansedammen.
+When you are almost at the bottom, you will set eyes on the lovely Skansedammen.
 In winter it’s frequented by people going ice skating.
-In the summer many people picnic on the grass around the beautiful lake.
+In the summer, the beatiful lake is a popular picnic spot.
 Maybe you could round off your walk with a picnic too?

 Founded in the 15th c., St. George’s was a hospital for lepers until the middle of the 20th c.
 The present day buildings date back to the 18th c.